-In February 2016, the FASB issued ASU 2016-02, "Leases," which is intended to improve financial reporting about leasing transactions.
-This standard requires a lessee to record on the balance sheet the assets and liabilities for the rights and obligations created by lease terms of more than 12 months.
-This standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-The Company is assessing ASU 2016-02's impact and will adopt it when effective.
+In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820) - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement", which eliminates, modifies and adds certain disclosure on fair value measurements.
+This standard will be effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+The Company is assessing ASU 2018-03's impact and will adopt it when effective.